f5devcentral/f5-automation-labs/docs/class1/labinfo/aws.rst

 #.
 The CFT used performs a nested deployment, leveraging other CFT's.
 The
    :guilabel:`Events` will notify you when new status messages are available.
    Total deployment time varies.
-As the Stack is being deployed you will see periodic ``CREATE_COMPLETED`` messages:
+As the Stack is being deployed you will see periodic ``CREATE_COMPLETE`` messages:

    |aws_image7|

 #.
-You can also go back to the page listing Stacks and monitor the progress of
+You can also go back to the page listing 'Stacks' and monitor the progress of
    the nested templates from there:

    |aws_image8|